353words/json/README.md

 79     }
 ```

-Listing 7 show how to use a map to know if the user passed `count`.
+Listing 7 shows how to use a map to know if the user passed `count`.
 On lines 53-56 you unmarshal the request data to `map[string]any`.
 On lines 58-60 you check if `m` has a `count` key and if not assign it to the default value of `1`.
 On lines 62-65 you extract the `image` value from `m` and use type assertion to convert it to a string.